discordjs/webhook-filter/README.md

 ## Configuration
 All configuration is specified in a `config.json` file in the current working directory when launching the application.
+The blacklist contains repo names and their corresponding blacklisted branches where each branch is a regex pattern.
+If any pattern for a given repo matches, the push event will not be forwarded to the configured webhook URL.

 ### Example
 ```json